influxdata/docs-v2/content/v2.0/get-started.md

 The [InfluxData telemetry](https://www.influxdata.com/telemetry) page provides information about what data is collected and how it is used.

-Top opt-out of sending telemetry data back to InfluxData, include the `--reporting-disabled` flag when starting `influxd`.
+To opt-out of sending telemetry data back to InfluxData, include the `--reporting-disabled` flag when starting `influxd`.

 ```bash